 Long-term Care Quality

-Switching gears to our next area, this facility really did not fare very well.
-With a very poor grade of F in nursing, this was this nursing home's worst category.
-There are many factors included in this area.
-Many of these criteria are tied to the quantity of nurse staffing.
-This place averaged only 0.3 hours of nursing care per resident on a daily basis.
-This is an alarmingly low total.
-Lastly, we also assessed some nursing quality measures in computing our nursing ratings.
-This facility performed well in the area of minimizing its residents' pressure ulcers and major falls.
-We consider these metrics to be indicators of the quality of nursing care.
+The next category we looked at was nursing.
+This facility was given an abysmal grade of F in that category.
+Our nursing rating is largely associated with the nursing home's level of nurse staffing.
+This nursing home averaged a meager 0.3 hours of nursing care per resident daily.
+Finally, we also assessed some nursing quality-based metrics in calculating our nursing scores.
+This facility fared well in terms of minimizing its residents' pressure ulcers and major falls.
+We consider these statistics to be measures of the quality of nursing care.

 Rating Over Time